udhav-kardile/udhav-kardile/README.md

 ## 🧠 About Me

-I'm a data enthusiast who loves combining traditional roots with modern tools.
+I'm a data enthusiast who loves number crunching & combining traditional roots with modern tools.
 From Python scripts to Power BI dashboards, I build systems that **talk data, breathe insights**.

 💡 I believe in:
 - KARMA